VincenzoMolisso/Eurozona-Readiness-Analysis/README.md

 # Eurozona-Readiness-Analysis
-Analysis of the level of readiness and internal adoption of the digital euro by European countries in their economic, technological and institutional systems
+Analysis of readiness level and internal adoption of the digital euro by European countries in their economic, technological and institutional systems